Pylons/akhet/README.txt

 pyramid_sqla
 ============

-**pyramid_sqla** is a library for Pyramid applications using SQLAlchemy, and an application template that configures the model and other things similar but not identical to Pylons 1.
+**pyramid_sqla** is a library for Pyramid_ applications using SQLAlchemy_, and an application template that brings some of Pylons 1's features to Pyramid.

-Version 0.1 is an initial proof-of-concept release; the API is subject to change depending on user feedback.
-The goal is a 1.0 release before Pyramid 1.0.
+Version 0.1 is the intial alpha release for community testing and feedback.
+The goal is a 1.0 release in time for Pyramid 1.0.
+API compatibility between versions is not guaranteed at this early stage.

-See the 'docs' directory for documentation.
+Documentation is in the 'docs' directory.

-(c) 2010 Mike Orr
+(c) 2011 Mike Orr
+Copying and derivations permitted under a BSD-like license, see LICENSE.txt for details.